 We decided to take a look at the readings from Awair’s specific VOC sensor during our cooking experiment:

-Almost immediately after we began cooking, the VOC levels in our kitchen spiked well above the healthy recommended average of 1,000 ppb.
+Almost immediately after we began cooking, the VOC levels in our kitchen spiked well above the healthy recommended average of 1,000 parts per billion (ppb).

-We realized you can accidentally add VOCs to your air while you cook in a variety of ways.
-Oil and grease from stove-top cooking will evaporate into your air, sometimes turning to smoke.
+We realized you can accidentally add VOCs to your air while you cook.
 If you use a gas stove, carbon monoxide and other harmful VOCs can also leak into your air.

 It’s important to keep VOC levels in your home low since they’re notorious for causing a variety of health effects.
 Short-term effects of VOC exposure have been known to cause dizziness, coughing and sneezing, headaches, nausea, sinus congestion, irritated eyes, nose, throat, and skin–and fatigue.

 Were VOCs the only cause?
 While conducting this experiment, we were reminded of various studies conducted worldwide about the relationship between Fine Dust and cooking.

 Fine Dust, specifically known as PM2.5, is particulate matter that can be found in the air that is incredibly small–a single particle has a diameter of less than 2.5 micrometers, which means you can easily fit 40 fine dust particles across the width of a single strand of hair.
 Fine Dust size renders it practically invisible; it can only be detected with an electron microscope.